 Leading on the job: advice for new leaders contains five pieces of advice based on my experience of coaching leaders in venture capital and private equity-backed businesses.

-How to build a leadership culture in your business, in which I explore what leadership culture is and how you can build it in your business.
+In How to build a leadership culture in your business I explore what leadership culture is and how you can build it in your business.